lsfusion/platform/docs/en/Navigator_design.md

 WINDOW toolbar 'Toolbar' TOOLBAR HIDETITLE VERTICAL POSITION(0, 6, 20, 64);
 WINDOW tree 'Tree' TOOLBAR HIDETITLE POSITION(0, 6, 20, 64);

-// menu without scrollbars under the root window WINDOW menu MENU HIDESCROLLBARS DRAWROOT POSITION(20, 6, 80, 4);
+// menu without scrollbars
+WINDOW menu MENU HIDESCROLLBARS POSITION(20, 6, 80, 4);

 // a horizontal toolbar at the bottom of the desktop, in which all buttons will be centered and text will be aligned up
 // in this toolbar, for example, it is possible to place forms for quick opening